 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 In support of both the Continuum of Care and this Strategic Plan, Lake County Community Continuum of Care Lake County Coalition Development hired Corporation for Supportive Housing (CSH) to analyze gaps in Lake Continuum of Care for the Homeless County's homeless services and crisis response system.
 The goals and recommendations of the CSH Gap Analysis overlap substantially with the goals of this Strategic Plan.
 The regional comprehensive plan "On to 2050" identified 3 principles that guided every Chicago Motropolitan recommendation made in the plan.
-The principles included inclusive growth, resilience, On to 2050 Chicago Metropolitan Agency for Planning and prioritized investment.
-Inclusive growth is a direct overlap between "On to 2050" and Agency for Planning of the CSH Gap Analysis overlap substantially with the goals of this Strategic Plan.
-The regional comprehensive plan "On to 2050" identified 3 principles that guided every recommendation made in the plan.
-The principles included inclusive growth, resilience, and prioritized investment.
-Inclusive growth is a direct overlap between "On to 2050" and this plan.
+The principles included; inclusive growth, resilience On to 2050 Chicago Metropolitan Agency for Planning and prioritized investment.
+Inclusive growth is a direct overlap between "On to 2050" and Agency for Planning this plan.
 Both CMAP and Lake County have prioritized efforts providing opportunity for all residents.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The study looks at the strengths and weaknesses of the transportation system in Lake Division of Transportation County.
-Transportation issues have a direct impact on employment, housing, social Paratransit Market Study services, recreation, and most other activities of daily living for Lake County residents.
-Our goals for improving Lake County must include transportation considerations as it is the means of access for most activities.
+The study looks at the strengths and weaknesses of the transportation system in Lake Di tata a f County.
+Transportation issues have a direct impact on employment, housing, social Paratransit Market Study Division of services, recreation and most other activities of daily living for Lake County residents.
+Our Transportation goals for improving Lake County must include transportation considerations as it is the means of access for most activities.
 Healthcare This study looks at healthcare and access issues that impact residents living in Northern Healthcare Access in Foundation of Lake County which is the same region most of the investment in social services is Northern Lake County required.
 The people discussed in this study are the same as those Community Northern Lake County Developments plan will seek to affect.
-The Strategy provides a regional analysis and planning for equitable growth and overlaps Comprehensive Lake County Partners with our Strategic Plan goals of Inclusive Growth and Prioritize Pathways for Upward Economic Development Economic Growth.
+The Strategy provides a regional analysis and planning for equitable growth and overlaps Comprehensive with our Strategic Plan goals of Inclusive Growth and Prioritize Pathways for Upward Economic Development Lake County Partners Economic Growth.
 The strategy provides an updated assessment of the increasing cost of Strategy housing at all income levels and the need for investment in housing as part of multi-use projects to maximize community interests served.
 Live Well Lake County The assessment recognized how poverty and education attainment were social Live Well Lake County Lake County Health determinants of health outcomes.
 Efforts to reduce poverty would likely improve health Community Health Department outcomes and overlaps with the Strategic Plan goal to increase Upward Economic Assessment Mobility.
-Based on previous assessments of health outcomes, three priority areas were identified Live Well Lake County Laka Cawatu Haalth for strategic action: access to care, education, and housing.
-The updated framework Community Health Lake County Health Department explores specific objectives to implement change in policies, systems, and environments Improvement Plan to improve health.
+Based on previous assessments of health outcomes, three priority areas were identified Live Well Lake County Lalia Carreto Haalth for strategic action: access to care, education, and housing.
+The updated framework Community Health Lake County Health explores specific objectives to implement change in policies, systems, and environments Improvement Plan Department to improve health.
 This impacts the work under the Consolidated Plan's priority need for Inclusive Growth.
-1 Other head / marker all / fordered planning officials
+L 1 Other head / marker at / fordered planning officials